abhinavdayal/EVA4/S14/Readme.md

 ![segmentation key](segmentationkey.png)

+Our initial BG images with degmentation and depths can be found [here](https://drive.google.com/open?id=1ucuNKFaWtEPgVSHaoVoDxcZDGXoDLLji).

 * We decided to use terrain, road and sidewalk regions only to place the foreground (cow).
 * we also calculated the last row where sky was present.
 We rejected all ground pixels above the sky
 * as a precaution we also hard limited sky to 50% of the height of image.